On spaces of Euclidean triangles and triangulated Euclidean surfaces: The completion of an asymmetric metric space

-\begin{remark} Busemann introduced in Chapter 1 of his book \emph{Synthetic differential geometry} \cite[p.\ 2]{Busemann-synthetic} a notion of convergence property for weak metric spaces which is weaker than our convergence-symmetry property.
+\begin{remark} Herbert Busemann introduced in Chapter 1 of his book \emph{Synthetic differential geometry} \cite[p.\ 2]{Busemann-synthetic} a notion of convergence property for (non-necessarily symmetric) metric spaces which is weaker than our convergence-symmetry property.
 He worked under the condition that for any point $x$ in the space and for any sequence $(p_n)$, we have $d(x,p_n)\to 0$ if and only if $d(p_n,x)\to 0$.
-With such a condition he proved theorems such as the Hopf--Rinow theorem for weak metric spaces, but this did not allow him to define the completion of a weak metric space, as we do in the present paper.
+With such a condition, he proved theorems such as the Hopf--Rinow theorem for metric spaces which possibly do not satisfy the symmetry axiom, but this did not allow him to define the completion of such a general metric space, as we do in the present paper.

-The notions of completeness and completion without the convergence-symmetric property were studied in Algom-Kfir \cite{AK} and Appendix B of Huang-Ohshika-Pan-Papadopoulos \cite{HOPP}, which are much more complicated than ours. \end{remark}
+The notions of completeness and completion without the convergence-symmetric property were studied in Algom--Kfir \cite{AK} and Appendix B of Huang--Ohshika--Pan--Papadopoulos \cite{HOPP} in settings which are more complicated than ours here. \end{remark}

 \begin{lemma} Assume that $(X,d)$ has the convergence-symmetry property.
 Then a sequence in $X$ is forward Cauchy if and only if it is backward Cauchy. \end{lemma} \begin{proof} Let $(x_n)$ be a forward Cauchy sequence in $X$.
 Assume that $(x_n)$ is not backward Cauchy.
 Then we can find $\epsilon>0$ such that for all $N>0$ there exist integers $m(N)\geq n(N)\geq N$ such that $d(x_{m(N)},x_{n(N))})\geq\epsilon$.
 Now since $(x_n)$ is forward Cauchy, we have $d(x_{n(N)},x_{m(N)})\to 0$ as $N\to \infty$.
 From the convergence-symmetry property we have $d(x_{m(N)},x_{n(N))})\to 0$ as well.
 This is a contradiction.
 Therefore every forward Cauchy sequence is backward Cauchy.
 By the same proof, the converse holds. \end{proof}